Mike Pompeo picked as Trump's new secretary of state: What to know about him

 Mike Pompeo was selected by the White House last month to leave his post as CIA director to take over as secretary of state.

+He was confirmed in a 57 to 42 vote by the Senate on April 26 after facing a rocky Foreign Relations Committee vote.
+All Republicans present voted aye.
+Seven senators who caucus with the Democrats voted yes.

-But Pompeo, who would be the first CIA director to lead the State Department, faces a tough Senate confirmation battle in order to become the nation's top diplomat.
-He would replace Rex Tillerson, a former ExxonMobil chief.
+Pompeo, is the first CIA director to lead the State Department.
+He replaces Rex Tillerson, a former ExxonMobil chief, as the nation's top diplomat.

-“I have gotten to know Mike very well over the past 14 months, and I am confident he is the right person for the job at this critical juncture,” Trump said in a statement.
+“I have gotten to know Mike very well over the past 14 months, and I am confident he is the right person for the job at this critical juncture,” Trump said when he nominated Pompeo.
 “He will continue our program of restoring America’s standing in the world, strengthening our alliances, confronting our adversaries, and seeking the denuclearization of the Korean Peninsula.”

 Trump sent Pompeo to North Korea over Easter weekend to meet with the rogue nation’s leader, Kim Jong Un, according to the White House.
 Trump said on social media “a good relationship was formed” during the meeting, and the two men reportedly discussed the release of three Americans being held in the Asian nation.